 The list below is in alphabetical order, followed by some organizations that provide free transportation for cancer patients in specific cities and regions.

 Read the eligibility notes closely.
-Some services have specific requirements, or require quite a bit of advance notice, or only provide transportation to select health care facilities.
+Some services have specific requirements, or require quite a bit of advance notice, or only provide transportation to specific health care facilities.

 Air Care Alliance – has an online database of volunteer-based aviation transportation groups that provide free flights for cancer patients needing treatment away from home.